ark229/ark229/README.md

 <br>

   <h1 align="center"> ☕ The Coffee Bean </h1>

 <p align="center">
-  The Coffee Bean is an artisan coffee shop that specializes in various exotic coffee blends and teas.
-This website is fully responsive to mobile, tablet,     and desktop access.
+  <h3>The Coffee Bean is an artisan coffee shop that specializes in various exotic coffee blends and teas.
+This website is fully responsive to mobile, tablet, and desktop access. </h3>
  </p>

   <p align="center">